CollinStark/metamdb-docs/docs/database-query/search.md

 The name column contains all database identifiers corresponding to the found reaction.

 ## Reaction ID
-Reaction identifiers of the MetAMDB database are displayed here with links to the respective [:link: Reaction](/metamdb-docs/reaction) pages.
+Reaction identifiers of the MetAMDB database are displayed here with links to the respective [Reaction](/metamdb-docs/reaction) pages.
 The table is sortable by reactions identifiers.

 ## Formula
 Depicted here are the formula of their respective reations.